JayGarland/Autoreply_Sydneybot_Reddit/README.md

 4. make bot chat with users in direct message chatbox

 ## Knowing issue
-- reply will be cut and incomplete when there is "回复" keyword while responding
+- reply will be cut and incomplete when there is "reply" keyword while responding
 ![issue](./issue.png)

 ## Credit